jankova/ISIC-melanoma-classification/README.md

 ![ROC curve of the final model](results/plots/roc_curve.jpg)

 ### Further improvements:
-- train on the full data of 40000 images with a higher resolution
+- train on the full dataset of 40000 images with a higher resolution
-- use data augmentation
+- implement data augmentation
-- use meta data
+- encorporate meta data